Skip to content

 Complete

-Now, explore possibilites of a Deployment resource.
-The Deployment manifest:
+Now, explore capabilities of the Deployment resource.
+The example of Deployment manifest:

 apiVersion: apps/v1